 - Student Success Plan, instituted in January 2015

 - Easier access to positioning lab with afterhours and weekend availability and the option to sit in on other lab sessions

 - Revision of the positioning lab competency form.
 Previously, the patient input portion of the lab comp sheet required the student to score a 100% on patient input or if anything was missed the highest score a student could get for a comp grade was 80%.
 Effective with this fall semester, we changed the patient input portion to replicate the scoring of the actual exams and so this column is now averaged in with the average of the 8 exam columns.
 Since 2015, we have had 6 students fail from the program for their comp scores.
 We feel this should help with the issue of students who are failing from the program due to RAD 103, 104, or 105 grades by allowing them to get a higher score on the individual lab comps.
-Since its effective date of fall 2018, 16 students, who would have received a base score of 80 for this section, were able to score higher on the comp.
-The average comp score for those 16 students was 91%.
+Since its effective date of fall 2018, 16 students, who would have received a base score of 80 for this section, were able to score higher on the comp and with the last cohort, there have been 64 instances of improved scores from the possible base score of 80%.
+The average comp score for these instances was 91%.

 - Proposed change to the Selective Admission Point System form.
 The program revised the current point system form to include higher points given to potential students who have a previous history of clinical experience.
 Currently, 0.5 points are given to anyone who is a CNA with certification within the last 5 years or with a current work history.
 Students who make it into the program with CNA experience always do better clinically and with the patient care courses.
 The program increased the point for CNA to 1.0 and included CMAs and Radiography Tech Assistants.
 We also included Paramedics in the extra 1-point group.
 This change was effective spring of 2019.